 - Read food labels on margarine and salad dressing so that you can choose foods that are lowest in saturated fat and free of trans fat.

 You don't have to banish sweets entirely while following the DASH diet — just go easy on them.
 Examples of one serving include 1 tablespoon sugar, jelly or jam, 1/2 cup sorbet, or 1 cup lemonade.

 - When you eat sweets, choose those that are fat-free or low-fat, such as sorbets, fruit ices, jelly beans, hard candy, graham crackers or low-fat cookies.

 - Artificial sweeteners such as aspartame (NutraSweet, Equal) and sucralose (Splenda) may help satisfy your sweet tooth while sparing the sugar.
 But remember that you still must use them sensibly.
 It's OK to swap a diet cola for a regular cola, but not in place of a more nutritious beverage such as low-fat milk or even plain water.

 - Cut back on added sugar, which has no nutritional value but can pack on calories.

 Drinking too much alcohol can increase blood pressure.
-The DASH diet recommends that men limit alcohol to two or fewer drinks a day and women one or less.
+The Dietary Guidelines for Americans recommends that men limit alcohol to no more than two drinks a day and women to one or less.

-The DASH diet is not designed to promote weight loss, but it can be used as part of an overall weight-loss strategy.
-The DASH diet is based on a diet of about 2,000 calories a day.
-If you're trying to lose weight, though, you may want to eat around 1,600 a day.
-You may need to adjust your serving goals based on your health or individual circumstances — something your health care team can help you decide.
+The DASH diet generally includes about 2,000 calories a day.
+If you're trying to lose weight, you may need to eat fewer calories.
+You may also need to adjust your serving goals based on your individual circumstances — something your health care team can help you decide.